Select your local site for products and services by region

 The Devil’s in the donation details

-The most important thing to know about this rule, and this may be news to some, is that this only applies to securities held for over a year.
-If you bought a stock last week, it doubles, and you wanted to donate it, you’ll only get to deduct your cost basis (although the charity will get the full market value).
-Since the short-term capital gain rate is higher than the long-term rate, being able to donate short-term winners would be a better deal for the taxpayer, but the IRS isn’t that generous.
+The most important thing to know about this rule, and this may be news to some, is that this applies only to securities held for over a year.
+If you bought a stock last week, it doubles, and you wanted to donate it, you’ll get to deduct only your cost basis (although the charity will get the full market value).
+Since the short-term capital gains rate is higher than the long-term rate, being able to donate short-term winners would be a better deal for the taxpayer, but the IRS isn’t that generous.

 The example in Table 1 shows what a $10,000 donation would look like under three different scenarios.
 Starting from the left is the simple cash donation.
-Assuming the taxpayer is in the top 37% tax bracket, they’ll get to itemize a $3,700 charitable contribution deduction on Schedule A. If instead, they sold $10,000 in stock and donated the proceeds, they’d still get the $3,700 deduction but would have a tax bill of $1,190, paying 23.8% in long-term capital gains tax on the $5,000 appreciated value (assuming stock doubled).
+Assuming the taxpayer is in the top 37% tax bracket, he or she will get to itemize a $3,700 charitable contribution deduction on Schedule A. If instead, the taxpayer sold $10,000 in stock and donated the proceeds, he or she would still get the $3,700 deduction but would have a tax bill of $1,190, paying 23.8% in long-term capital gains tax on the $5,000 appreciated value (assuming the stock doubled).

-The ideal tax-efficient scenario is illustrated in the righthand column.
+The ideal tax-efficient scenario is illustrated in the right-hand column.
 Donate $10,000 worth of shares, avoid paying $1,190 in long-term capital gains tax and get the $3,700 deduction.
-When the charity receives the shares, they’ll liquidate immediately and use the cash for operations or invest according to their own endowment asset allocation, avoiding gains tax as a tax-exempt entity.
+When the charity receives the shares, it will liquidate immediately and use the cash for operations or invest according to its own endowment asset allocation, avoiding gains tax as a tax-exempt entity.

 Table 1 – $10,000 donation: Three scenarios